 All of these different stages of organisational development, from no organisation through organisation building through organisational differentiation to highly sophisticated national NGOs with megabudgets, (theoretically) represent increasing capacity.
-And each of the elements of organisational life mentioned above recur - with their different intervention demands - at different stages in the capacitybuilding game.
+And each of the elements of organisational life mentioned above recurs - with its different intervention demands - at different stages in the capacitybuilding game.